hrabhinandan/WinFormsApp/README.md

  ### View Submissions
 * Displays the details of form submissions.
 * Allows navigation through submissions using "Previous" and "Next" buttons.
+* Delete submission: Deletes the current submission.
+* Edit submission: Opens the form to edit the current submission.
 ### Create New Submission
 * Provides a form to enter new submission details: Name, Email, Phone Number, and GitHub Link.